 Magnet AXIOM Examinations (AX200) is an intermediate-level course, designed for participants who are familiar with the principles of digital forensics, and seeking to use Magnet AXIOM for their investigations.
-At the conclusion of the four-day training course, participants will have the knowledge and skills they need to acquire forensic images from computer and smartphone evidence; configure Magnet AXIOM Process to recover the most-relevant artifacts; use Magnet AXIOM Examine to explore the evidence in greater depth, simplifying analysis activities by intuitively linking facts and data; and, preparing key artifacts for collaboration with other stakeholders.
+At the conclusion of the four-day training course, participants will have the knowledge and skills they need to acquire forensic images from computers, tablets, smartphones, and cloud evidence; configure Magnet AXIOM Process to recover the most-relevant artifacts; use Magnet AXIOM Examine to explore the evidence in greater depth, simplifying analysis activities by intuitively linking facts and data; and, preparing key artifacts for collaboration with other stakeholders.
 Each module of instruction employs extensive scenario-based exercises, to reinforce the learning objectives, and further enhance the participant’s understanding of AXIOM’s functionality, and its application within the forensic workflow.

 Objectives of Magnet Axiom Examinations